 ‘Agreed, bring the paperwork as well.
 Devesi, can you get some things together so you can stay the night with us?
 You can have one of the spare rooms in our temporary quarters.’
 Taerys said.

 She reluctantly followed Karda inside the office.
 He helped Taerys with the young men by making sure that none of them spoke or even looked at each other while she was busy explaining the situation to the keeper on the duty desk.
 At Taerys’ insistence the keeper sent for Dion’s head of security at the Archive Guild office.
 When Dion strode into the keeper office with eight of his security personnel behind him a few minutes later Devesi wanted to duck out of sight behind Karda and Taerys but thought better of it.
-Hiding would just make her look guilty and she hadn't done anything wrong.
+Hiding would only make her look guilty and she hadn't done anything wrong.

 Dion held up his hand for silence.
 ‘Let the scribe get set up before you start to explain.’